volkamerlab/MolDockLab/README.md

 ---
 ## Installation

-Thanks to the [Installation guide of DockM8](https://github.com/DrugBud-Suite/DockM8/blob/main/DockM8_Installation_Guide.pdf), the environment was adapted to meet the needs of **MolDockLab**.
-It can be installed using the provided `setup_py310.sh` after opening the terminal in the `MolDockLab` directory, through installation script:
+1. Clone the repository and open a terminal from MolDockLab directory

+2. Excuting the provided bash script `setup_py310.sh` by:

 ```
 bash ./setup_py310.sh
 ```
-For more details or for running on windows, please refer to the the [installation guide of DockM8](https://github.com/DrugBud-Suite/DockM8/blob/main/DockM8_Installation_Guide.pdf).
+Thanks to the [DockM8](https://github.com/DrugBud-Suite/DockM8/blob/main/), the environment was adapted to meet the needs of **MolDockLab**.
+For more details or for running on windows, please refer to the [installation guide of DockM8](https://github.com/DrugBud-Suite/DockM8/blob/main/DockM8_Installation_Guide.pdf).

 ---
 ## Usage